 Evaluate Azure Arc-enabled servers on an Azure virtual machine

-While you cannot install Azure Arc-enabled servers on an Azure VM for production scenarios, it is possible to configure Azure Arc-enabled servers to run on an Azure VM for evaluation and testing purposes only.
-This article will help you set up an Azure VM before you can enable Azure Arc-enabled servers on it.
+While you cannot install Azure Arc-enabled servers on an Azure VM for production scenarios, it's possible to configure Azure Arc-enabled servers to run on an Azure VM for evaluation and testing purposes only.
+This article walks you through how to prepare an Azure VM to look like an on-premises server for testing purposes.

 Note